Blocked Gibbs sampler for hierarchical Dirichlet processes: Framework

 where $\phi_k \sim H$ independently and $\ubeta = (\beta_k)_{k=1}^\infty \sim \text{GEM}(\gamma)$ are mutually independent; and $\upi_j = (\pi_{jk})_{k=1}^\infty \sim \text{DP}(\alpha_0, \ubeta)$.
-The marginal probabilities obtained from integrating over the random measures $G_0$ and $G_j$ are described in terms of the CRF metaphor.
+GEM stands for Griffiths, Engen and McCloskey; see \cite{pitman2002poissondirichlet} for details.
+The marginal probabilities obtained from integrating over the random measures $G_0$ and $G_j$ are described in terms of the Chinese restaurant franchise metaphor.
 The CRF consists of $J$ restaurants, each having an infinite number of tables and sharing an infinite global menu of dishes ($\phi_k$).
 Each restaurant corresponds to a group and each $\theta_{ji}$ corresponds to a customer seated at table $t_{ji}$.
 A dish $k_{jt}$ at table $t$ of restaurant $j$, is served from the global menu and is shared by all customers seated at that table.
 The table indices $t_{ji}$ and dish indices $z_{ji} \ (= k_{jt_{ji}})$ respectively correspond to the local and global clustering labels.
 Further, an HDP mixture model is derived as the infinite limit of the following collection of finite mixture models,